B i o g r a p h y

 She was awarded a scholarship of excellence at the end of doctoral studies (2017) from the Faculty of Graduate and Postdoctoral Studies of the University of Montreal (FESP), a scholarship of excellence Perras, Cholette & Cholette, of the Fonds Les Amis de l'Art, the SAE, the Council for Arts and Letters in Quebec (CALQ), the Canada Council for the Arts (CAC) and the support of Mr. Roger Dubois of the Canimex Group and Mr. Jacques Marchand of LCI Education.

-Founder and Artistic Director of the Project Ambassador of the Longueuil Symphony Orchestra (OSDL), Véronique has conducted several orchestras, festivals and music schools: Quebec Contemporary Music Society (SMCQ), Montreal symphony University Orchestra (OUM), Classica Festival, Chamber Orchestras Montérégie, Ottawa University Pops Symphony Orchestra, Montreal / New Music Festival (MNM), Bradyworks Tim Brady, Conservatory of Monteregie (CMM), Vincent-d'Indy School of Music, Stella Festival, University of Montreal Youth Orchestra, assistant conductor at the National Music Festival (NMF), conducted a musical score in the "Arrival" movie by filmmaker Denis Villeneuve.
+Founder and Artistic Director of the Ambassador Project of the Longueuil Symphony Orchestra (OSDL), Véronique has conducted and collaborated with several orchestras, festivals and music schools: Quebec Contemporary Music Society (SMCQ), Nouvel Ensemble Moderne (NEM), Classica Festival, Éloize Circus, Montreal Cancer Institute Maison symphonique, Jury Opus Awards, University Pops Symphony Orchestra, Montreal / New Music Festival (MNM), Tim Brady Bradyworks, Montreal University Symphony Orchestra (OUM), Montérégie Chamberist, Monteregie Conservatory of Music (CMM), Vincent-d'Indy Music School, Stella Festival, Youth Orchestra of Montreal University, National Music Festival (NMF) assistant conductor and conducted a musical score in the "Arrival" movie by filmmaker Denis Villeneuve.
 His pedagogical experience and his OSM / UdeM lectures give her a profound conviction of the multidimensional and beneficial reach of music.

 Internationally, she has conducted the Plovdiv Philharmonic Orchestra (Bulgaria), the Bohuslav Martinu Philharmonic Orchestra (Czech Republic) and the Boulder Chamber Orchestra (USA) in master classes with maestros Johannes Schlaefli, Kirk Trevor, Tomas Netopil, Donald Schleicher, Lawrence Gohan, Michael Charry, Yoav Talmi and Peter Csaba.